Break the silence on menopause at work – download your FREE report now.

 In a sentence or two, how would you describe the workplace wellbeing audit?

 Sarah: The audit is designed to give organisations an understanding of how they are currently doing.
-It looks at those six factors and how they affect wellbeing, then comes out with a score against each.
+It looks at those six factors: leadership, management, work, relationships, support and company culture, and how each are affecting wellbeing within their workplace, and then comes out with a score against each.
 This way, companies can understand how they’re doing from a workplace wellbeing perspective.
 Once it’s broken down, they can quickly see the areas they’re doing well and where they need to improve.

 What can clients expect from a workplace wellbeing audit?